 As I mentioned at the start; eczema is actually an incredibly common condition.
 It seems to be getting more common too with a sharp rise in people being diagnosed with the condition over the past few years.
-It is unknown as to why this is happening.
+At present, it is unknown as to why this is happening.
 It is likely down to the fact that people are really ‘crazy’ about making sure things are kept clean and perfect nowadays.
 This can in turn lead to problems in the immune system (the immune system will not learn how to deal with certain types of bacteria), and this can lead to some rather serious infections over time.

 Most people will find that if they do deal with an eczema flare-up then it can be dealt with pretty quickly.
 Sadly, and this is something that I mentioned right at the start, eczema is not currently a curable condition.
 It can however be controlled to the point where it is unlikely that somebody will suffer from a flare-up.
 It is however going to be very difficult to deal with severe eczema and the like, although it is very rare for people to suffer from that.

 If you believe that you are suffering from eczema then you should really talk to your doctor as soon as possible.
-They will be able to help you to determine what is actually causing your symptoms, and perhaps more importantly help you to clear up the condition in the quickest possible way.
+They will be able to help you to determine what is actually causing your symptoms, and perhaps more importantly help you to clear up the condition with natural shampoo in the quickest possible way.
 They will also be more than happy to provide you with advice with regards to what you can do to deal with the condition ‘going forward’.